Butter Pecan Cake Recipe with Box Mix combines the convenience of a ready-made cake mix with the rich, nutty flavor of butter pecans.

 - 1½ teaspoons vanilla extract

-- Extra toasted pecans for garnish
+- Extra toasted pecans

 Instructions

-1. Preheat the Oven
+1. Preheat and prepare:

-Set your oven to 350°F (175°C).
-Grease and lightly flour your baking pan(s).
+Preheat your oven to 350°F (175°C).
+Grease and flour your baking pan(s) or line with parchment paper for easier removal.

-2. Mix the Cake Batter
+2. Mix the cake batter:

-3. Add Pecans and Flavor
+3. Add pecans:

-4. Bake the Cake
+4. Bake the cake:

-Pour the batter into your prepared pan(s).
-Bake for 30–35 minutes, or until a toothpick inserted in the center comes out clean.
-Allow the cake to cool completely on a wire rack.
+Pour the batter into the prepared pan(s).
+Bake for 30–35 minutes or until a toothpick inserted into the center comes out clean.
+Remove from oven and allow the cake to cool in the pan for 10 minutes.

-5. Prepare the Frosting
+5. Prepare the glaze:

 Special Note: